The Geometry of the Osculating Nilpotent Group Structures of the Heisenberg Calculus: Introduction: Osculating nilpotent groups in analysis and geometry

 \subsection{Overview of the paper}

-In section \ref{section:arrows} we define a new kind of ``tangent vector''---or, rather, a generalization of tangent vectors that is appropriate for an understanding of osculating structures.
-We call these new objects ``parabolic arrows''.
-(We would have liked to call them ``parabolic vectors'', but that term would falsely suggest that they are a special type of vector.)
+In section \ref{section:arrows} we define a new kind of `tangent vector'---or, rather, a generalization of tangent vectors appropriate for the definition of osculating groups.
+We call these new objects `parabolic arrows'.
 Like a tangent vector, a parabolic arrow is an infinitesimal approximation of a smooth curve near a point.
-But it is an infinitesimal approximation that is suited to the ``parabolic dilations'' that are key to understanding the Heisenberg calculus.
 While tangent vectors are defined by means of first order derivatives, parabolic arrows involve a mix of first and second order derivatives.

 As we will see in section \ref{section:arrows}, parabolic arrows can be composed in a natural way by extending them to local {\em flows}, which compose in the obvious way.
-This is a natural generalization of how addition of tangent vectors could be defined, but the appearance of second order derivatives significantly complicates the picture.
-In particular, composition of parabolic arrows is noncommutative.
-Parabolic arrows at a point $m\in M$ are shown to form a nilpotent Lie group, and the Lie algebra $H_m\oplus N_m$ defined by taking brackets of vector fields is shown to be its Lie algebra.
-This shows that parabolic arrows are indeed a geometric realization of elements in the osculating group.
+It is similar to the way ordinary tangent vectors could be added (by composition of flows), but the appearance of second order derivatives significantly complicates the picture.
+In particular, composition of parabolic arrows is {\em noncommutative}.

+Parabolic arrows at a point $m\in M$ are shown to form a nilpotent Lie group, and the Lie algebra $\Lg_m=H_m\oplus N_m$ (defined by taking brackets of vector fields) is shown to be its Lie algebra.
+Thus, parabolic arrows are a geometric realization of elements in the osculating {\em group}, defined with reference to the geometry of curves and flows, instead of the usual definition via the Lie algebra of vector fields.

+Algebraically, the osculating group structure arises from {\em automorphisms} of the algebra $C^\infty(M)$ (realized as diffeomorphisms of $M$) while the Lie algebra structure is derived from {\em derivations} of $C^\infty(M)$ (vector fields).
+In section \ref{jet} we show that the formalism of jets of smooth maps $\RR\to \mathrm{Aut}\,(C^\infty(M))$ (representing flows) allows us to reformulate in a perhaps more conceptual way the definition of parabolic flows and parabolic arrows.
+At the same time, the jet formalism gives an easy generalization to the case of a filtration $H_1\subseteq H_2\subseteq ...\subseteq TM$ of subbundles of the tangent bundle, giving rise to several step nilpotent groups.